leptail/leptail/leptail/README.md

             2. One used by doc pages                                                                        --
                 1. Drawer variant: persistent drawer on desktop;                                            --
                 2. Layout brakeover: full width page                                                        --
+11. Appbar Implementation                                                                                   --
+    1. https://mantine.dev/ Has nice concept as appshell.
+We are essentially creating appshell with appbar  --
+    2. Appbar will have
+        1. User provided                                                                                    --
+            1. Toolbar                                                                                      -- done
+            2. Drawer Content                                                                               -- done
+            3. Main Content                                                                                 -- done
+            4. ???
+What about Aside content and Footer Content                                              --
+        2. System Default                                                                                   --
+            1. Drawer implemenation; open, close etc.                                                       --
+            2. Drawer type can be customized by the theme provider                                          --
+        3. Theming/variant                                                                                  --
+            1. Sticky header or moving header                                                               --
+            2. Other layout customization                                                                   --
+            3. Appbar drop shadow                                                                           --
-11. Check if we can use tailwind fuse library                                                               --
+12. Check if we can use tailwind fuse library                                                               --
     1. https://github.com/gaucho-labs/tailwind-fuse
-11. Take a look at Taildwind Variants and NextUI                                                            --
+13. Take a look at Taildwind Variants and NextUI                                                            --
     0. It may help in designing themes...                                                                   --
     1. https://github.com/nextui-org/tailwind-variants